-If the shareholders approve this proposal, we will file a Second Amended and Restated Certificate of Incorporation (the "Exculpation Amendment") in the form attached hereto as Annex A. In accordance with the DGCL, however, our Board may elect to abandon the Exculpation Amendment without further action by the shareholders at any time prior to the effectiveness of the filing of the Exculpation Amendment with the Secretary of State of the State of Delaware, notwithstanding shareholder approval of the Exculpation Amendment.
+If our shareholders approve the proposed Declassification Amendment, we intend to file with the Secretary of State of the State of Delaware the Third Amended and Restated Certificate of Incorporation in the form attached hereto as Annex A, which will implement the Declassification Amendment (and any other amendment to our Certificate approved by shareholders) and become effective upon filing.
+In accordance with the DGCL, however, our Board may elect to abandon the Declassification Amendment without further action by the shareholders at any time prior to its effectiveness, notwithstanding shareholder approval of the Declassification Amendment.